nosqlbench/nosqlbench/adapter-kafka/src/main/resources/README.md

 # Overview

-This NB Kafka driver allows publishing messages to or consuming messages from
+This NB Kafka adapter allows publishing messages to or consuming messages from
 * a Kafka cluster, or
 * a Pulsar cluster with [S4K](https://github.com/datastax/starlight-for-kafka) or [KoP](https://github.com/streamnative/kop) Kafka Protocol handler for Pulsar.

-At high level, this driver supports the following Kafka functionalities
+At high level, this adapter supports the following Kafka functionalities
 * Publishing messages to one Kafka topic with sync. or async. message-send acknowledgements (from brokers)
 * Subscribing messages from one or multiple Kafka topics with sync. or async. message-recv acknowlegements (to brokers) (aka, message commits)
     * auto message commit